schierlm/Oberon2013Modifications/ORInspect/README.md

 As a very minimal way of symbolic variable inspection, this modification adds an extra .isy (inspect symbol) file type (written by the compiler) and two commands:

-`Inspect.Module` will print all global variables of a module. `Inspect.HeapAddress` prints all fields of the (actual) record pointing to a given address (determined from the type descriptor) Arrays are flattened, and pointers are printed as `Inspect.HeapAddress` command, so you can dig deeper if desired.
+`ORInspect.Module` will print all global variables of a module. `ORInspect.HeapAddress` prints all fields of the (actual) record pointing to a given address (determined from the type descriptor) Arrays are flattened, and pointers are printed as `ORInspect.HeapAddress` command, so you can dig deeper if desired.

 Due to the flattened arrays, `.isy` files can grow quite large, so you will only want to generate them if you want to use them.
 Therefore, a new compiler switch `/d` was added